Syncano/website/pages/blog/2015-03-02-introduction-python/index.md

 ```

 Because of the values we set for x and y, the code block in the if statement will execute.
 Can you change the code so that the else statement is executed instead?

 Stepping back a bit, logically we can think of an if statement as saying, "if the statement is true, then execute the following code."
 The if, else statement says, "if the the statement is true, then execute the following code.
 Otherwise, execute this other code."

-<h3 id="toc_12">A real example of when to use if statements</h3>
+### A real example of when to use if statements

 Remember this code?:

 ```javascript